vishnuveerapu/mern-book-website/README.md

 - Users can delete a book entry from the database.

 ## 5. File Structure
 ```
 bookWebsite/
 │
 ├── backend/
 │   ├── models/
 │   │   └── Book.js
+│   ├── uploads/
+│   │   └── (list of book files that are uploaded when that book is added)
 │   ├── routes/
 │   │   └── bookRoutes.js
 │   ├── server.js